-The table below includes a summary of the comments received at the FY 2024 MTW Plan Public Hearing held on March 28, 2023 via web conference.
+The table below includes a summary of the comments received at the Fiscal Year 2024 MTW Plan Public Hearing held on March 28, 2023 via web conference.
+Where comments were made only at the hearing, LMHA has summarized the comment and included LMHA's response below.